 Exodus 12:6 And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in (H996 beyn) the evening (H6153 arbayim).

-The first evening began just after noon, and continued till sunset.
+The first evening began just after noon and continued until sunset.

-The second evening began at sunset, and continued till night.
+The second evening began at sunset and continued until night.”

 2Chronicles 35:1 Moreover Josiah kept a passover unto Yahweh in Jerusalem: and they killed the passover on the fourteenth day of the first month.